ahmedhassanahmedwasfy/NodeJS/README.md

 # What is this ?
-Simple Angular- Node js template to boost your application development.
+Simple Angular- Node js - mongodb template to boost your application development.

 # Features are included.